 The breeds that are at risk of getting DCM include Boxers, Cocker Spaniels.
 Doberman Pinchers, Great Danes, and Scottish Deerhounds.
 Even though it is rare, some juvenile dogs may also develop DCM.
 Portuguese Water dogs and Young Doberman Pinchers are most susceptible to DCM than other breeds.

 There are mostly no immediate and obvious signs of DCM in dogs.
 This often makes it very difficult to identify the disease early.
 Most dogs may show a reduced inclination towards physical activity.
 This can be due to many reasons.

 In some cases, the vet may notice a light dog heart murmur during a routine physical examination.
 It is important to remember that the heart murmur is not an obvious sign of DCM.
 It can be one of the many signs of the disease.
 Signs like these become more pronounced when the disease starts progressing.

 The heart starts to lose its pumping strength as DCM becomes severe.
 The increase in blood pressure puts pressure on the arteries and veins around the heart.
 This will result in fluids in the abdomen and lungs.
 All these factors can eventually lead to heart failure.
 Fainting, weakness and sudden death are associated with this condition.

-The clinical symptoms of DCM include ascites (abnormal accumulation of fluid in the abdominal cavity), anorexia, cough, exercise intolerance, lethargy, syncope (temporary loss of consciousness often related to insufficient blood flow to the brain), tachypnea (abnormal rapid breathing), and weakness.
+The clinical signs of DCM include ascites (abnormal accumulation of fluid in the abdominal cavity), anorexia, cough, exercise intolerance, lethargy, syncope (temporary loss of consciousness often related to insufficient blood flow to the brain), tachypnea (abnormal rapid breathing), and weakness.